Augustus Duncombe

-Memorial window in All Saints Church in Helmsley, England: To the glory of God in memory of Augustus Duncombe DD Dean of York.
-Died January 26th, 1880.
+A photograph of Augustus Duncombe, with the text "The Dean of York" written in pen in the bottom margin.

 Augustus Duncombe (2 November 1814 - 26 January 1880) was Dean of York from 1858 until his death.

 Biography

 Duncombe was born the seventh child and fifth son of Charles Duncombe, 1st Baron Feversham, and educated at Worcester College, Oxford.
 He was Rector of Kirby Misperton, then Prebendary of Bole, before his appointment as Dean.
 During his tenure, the approach to York Minster from the south-west was widened by the construction (via the demolition of Minster Close) of a spacious approach.
 It was named Duncombe Place in his honour.

 Marriage and children

 Duncombe married, on 13 May 1841, Lady Harriet Christian Douglas, the second child of Charles Douglas, 6th Marquess of Queensberry, and founder, in 1870, of York's St Stephen's Orphanage.
 Lady Harriet died in London on 26 July 1902, at the age of 93.

 They had three daughters and two sons: